lifehackjim/roboflow_gap/docs/task_types.md

 ### Examples

 1. Scene Decomposition: Breaks down busy scenes into understandable parts, like cars from trees.
-2. Object Discovery: Finds and recognizes things in pictures without needing to know what they are ahead of time.
+2. Object Discovery: Finds and recognizes things in images without needing to know what they are ahead of time.
 3. Background Separation: Distinguishes the main subject from everything else in the background.

 ### Pros

-1. No Pre-tagged Pictures Needed: Works without needing pictures to be labeled in advance.
+1. No Pre-tagged Pictures Needed: Works without needing images to be labeled in advance.
 2. Finds New Things: Can spot and identify objects that haven't been specifically taught.
 3. Works on Many Types of Pictures: Good at dealing with a wide range of images without needing special adjustments.